MicrosoftDocs/azure-devops-docs/docs/git/tutorial/howto.md

 ### How can I change the username and email displayed in my commits?

-Git puts a user name and email address information inside each commit, and Team Services uses this information when viewing commits and when working with pull requests.
+Git puts a user name and email address information inside each commit, and VSTS uses this information when viewing commits and when working with pull requests.
 If you are working on the command line, you can update the name and email information displayed using the `git config` command:

 <pre style="color:white;background-color:black;font-family:Consolas,Courier,monospace;">